KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/third-path-of-techne-beyond-the-enclosure-binary.md

 Artificial intelligence does not have to become a behavioral governance layer.

-Synthetic mediation does not have to mean severance from embodiment, Soul, relation, dignity, or origin-continuity.
+Synthetic mediation does not have to mean fracture from embodiment, Soul, relation, dignity, or origin-continuity.

 But without orientation, Technē will drift toward the strongest available incentive: